 Everyone in your organisation gains visibility over customer pain points and challenges.
 Everyone can really see these on a regular basis and know how they might relate to your existing products or services.
 And these insights really feed up to strategic decisions.

-By measuring things a customer says, like how much money or time are people saving as a result of some of the work that you're doing or what are the things that customers are able to do today or they can't do today that you would like them to do in the future, you can get your leadership team to start caring about customer outcomes as well as business ones and make sure they're really tangible.
+By measuring things a customer says, like how much money or time people are saving as a result of some of the work that you're doing or what are the things that customers are able to do today or they can't do today that you would like them to do in the future, you can get your leadership team to start caring about customer outcomes as well as business ones and make sure they're really tangible.

 For organisations that haven't historically had much data insights, creating really shared foundational knowledge will provide the greatest benefit from the start.
 Having a shared understanding of who your customers are and how they experience your products will not only provide insights but also create this common language for how teams interact and engage with each other, which is based on real customer value.